UMO Electronic Fares

 Western WA University Students & Staff

-Western WA University Students & Staff can access Skagit Transit's Fixed Route Services by showing their WWU ID card to the bus driver.
-WWU has pre-paid for their students and staff to have access to the service.
-This includes both the County Connector services between Everett and Bellingham as well as local service in Skagit County.
+Western WA University students & employees who have a bus pass on their Western card can ride on Skagit Transit's Fixed Route service at no additional charge by showing their WWU ID card to the bus driver.
+As part of a two year pilot program, Western pre-paid for this service which includes both the County Connector services between Everett and Bellingham as well as local service in Skagit County.

 Types of Fares

 People age 65 and older, people with a Medicare card, Veterans and persons with disabilities are eligible to apply for a Skagit Transit Reduced Fare permit.
 Qualifying for Reduced Fare entitles you to ride the regular route buses throughout Skagit County at a discounted fare.
 These discounted fares are offered throughout the system all day every day.
 You may obtain a free Skagit Transit Reduced Fare Permit by applying at the Customer Service Office at Skagit Station with the proper documentation.
 If you are paying cash, either a Medicare card or a Reduced Fare Permit must be shown to the driver when a rider boards the bus and wants to pay a reduced fare.

 Also you can purchase the Regional Reduced Fare Permit.
 This permit entitles you to ride the regular buses throughout the Puget Sound Region at a discounted fare.
 The permit is also valid on the Washington State Ferries.
 The permit is REQUIRED ON MOST TRANSIT SYSTEMS IN ORDER TO PAY A REDUCED FARE.
 The laminated Regional Reduced Fare Permit is available for $3.00 from any Puget Sound transit agency.
 It has no expiration date unless issued to a person with a temporary disability.
 Be sure to bring proof of age (65+), a valid Medicare card, proof of Veretan status or proof of qualifying condition.
 Learn if you qualify for reduced fares and where to get an RRFP

 Skagit Transit Reduced Fare Application